 Callisto is once again sent to prison, and though Xena feels it was the right thing to do, Callisto assures her that it wasn’t not only for her sake, but for all of the other innocent people she will kill too when she escapes again.

-This episode is in all fairness, I’d say the best ever episode of Xena Warrior Princess.
+This episode is I’d say the best ever episode of Xena Warrior Princess.
 This was really the episode that I think made the show.
 Prior to this Xena had really just been an inferior, female version of Hercules with Xena’s past as a vicious warlord barely even mentioned apart from in a few episodes.

 However this was where the show really stamped out its own identity.
-This episode reminded us that Xena had once been one a blood thirsty warlord who had killed innocent people and was now getting away with it.
+This episode reminded us that Xena had once been a blood thirsty warlord who had killed innocent people and was now getting away with it.

 Regardless of the good things she does now, her past will always catch up with her in some way or another.

 I think this episode got Xena’s darkside down right.
-A lot of later episodes in my opinion would go too far in making Xena evil.
+A lot of later episodes would go too far in making Xena evil.
 Portraying her as a monster who tortures and kills hundreds of innocent people for no reason other than sadistic cruelty.
 I never liked that take on “Evil Xena” as I felt it stretched the credibility of the character too far.

 Its hard to believe someone like the “Evil Xena” from the later episodes who does things like tie teenage girls up, cut them over a pool of water and allow crabs to cut their limbs off could ever repent her actions.
-She is like a cartoon character who just switches from good to evil because the story demands it.

-However at this point “Evil Xena” is portrayed as someone who became a warlord just because she was born into a violent and brutal time.
+At this point “Evil Xena” is portrayed as someone who became a warlord simply because she was born into a violent and brutal time.
 She was obviously ruthless, but not sadistic.
 She still possessed a code of honour, never murdered children and always did her best to keep civilian casualties to a minimum.
 This is seen by the fact that she did not mean to burn Callisto’s family to death.
 She merely attempted to loot the village, but it was one of her men who accidentally caused a fire that burned the village to the ground.

 This episode also established that Xena was a lot darker and somewhat more nuanced than Hercules too.
 Callisto is a very tragic and sympathetic character.
 Despite this she is also arguably the most evil and wretched villain in either Hercules or Xena at this point.